AceChianni/acechianni.github.io/README.md

 ## Capstone Project Description

-My project is a simple portfolio layout using cards, carousels, and a calculator to display the work that I've done and the journey I've been on to get to where I am today.
+My project is a simple portfolio layout using cards, carousels, and timelines to display the work that I've done and the journey I've been on to get to where I am today.
 It is just a clean design with some dynamic text and graphics utilizing some of the skills I've gathered today.

 ---